๐Ÿ’€Anatomy and Physiology I

 Urinary System

-• Electrolyte and fluid balance—hormones like ADH (water reabsorption) and aldosterone (sodium retention) fine-tune kidney function based on body needs
+• Electrolyte and fluid balance: hormones like ADH (promotes water reabsorption in collecting ducts) and aldosterone (promotes sodium reabsorption in the distal tubule and collecting duct) fine-tune kidney function based on body needs

-Compare: Respiratory vs. Urinary Systems in pH regulation—both maintain blood pH (~7.35-7.45), but respiratory adjustment is fast (seconds to minutes) by changing CO2CO_2 elimination, while renal adjustment is slow (hours to days) but can fully correct imbalances.
-Expect FRQs asking you to explain how both systems respond to acidosis or alkalosis.
+Compare: Respiratory vs. Urinary Systems in pH regulation: both maintain blood pH within the narrow range of ~7.35-7.45, but respiratory adjustment is fast (seconds to minutes) by changing CO2CO_2 elimination, while renal adjustment is slow (hours to days) but can generate new bicarbonate and fully correct imbalances.
+Know how both systems respond to acidosis or alkalosis.

 Reproduction and Continuity

 This system ensures species survival through gamete production, fertilization, and offspring development.
-Unlike other systems that maintain the individual, the reproductive system maintains the species.
+Unlike other systems that maintain the individual organism, the reproductive system maintains the species.

 Reproductive System

-• Gamete production—testes produce sperm (spermatogenesis), ovaries produce eggs (oogenesis), both processes regulated by gonadotropins (FSH, LH) from the pituitary
+• Gamete production: testes produce sperm (spermatogenesis), ovaries produce eggs (oogenesis), both processes regulated by gonadotropins (FSH and LH) from the anterior pituitary

-• Sexual dimorphism—female system supports fertilization, implantation, fetal development, and lactation; male system specializes in sperm production and delivery
+• Sexual dimorphism: the female system supports fertilization, implantation, fetal development, and lactation; the male system specializes in sperm production and delivery

-Compare: Male vs. Female Reproductive Systems—both produce gametes and sex hormones, but female gametogenesis is finite (all oocytes present at birth) while male spermatogenesis is continuous from puberty onward.
+Compare: Male vs. Female Reproductive Systems: both produce gametes and sex hormones, but female gametogenesis is finite (all primary oocytes are present at birth) while male spermatogenesis is continuous from puberty onward.
 The female system also uniquely supports pregnancy through uterine adaptations.

 Quick Reference Table